Civil Rights

 November 8, 2024

-Williams vs. O’Gorman et al. Case Background On November 16, 2020, Plaintiff Wonder Williams filed a Solitary Confinement lawsuit in the United States District Court, Northern District of New York(Case number: 9:20cv1417).
+On November 16, 2020, Plaintiff Wonder Williams filed a Solitary Confinement lawsuit in the United States District Court, Northern District of New York(Case number: 9:20cv1417).
 Judge Chief Judge Brenda K. Sannes and Magistrate Judge Therese Wiley Dancks presided over the case.
-Cause Wonder Williams endured nearly nine years of solitary confinement in New York state prisons from 2010 to 2019.
+Wonder Williams endured nearly nine years of solitary confinement in New York state prisons from 2010 to 2019.
 Prison officials placed the 38-year-old former security worker in administrative segregation immediately upon his entry into DOCCS custody at age 27.
 This decision stemmed from his alleged involvement in a murder-for-hire plot while at Rikers Island.
-During his confinement, authorities transferred Williams between Auburn, Five Points, and Mid-State Correctional F
+During his confinement, authorities transferred Williams between Auburn, Five Points, and Mid-State Correctional Facilities, where he spent 23 hours daily in a concrete cell no larger than a parking space.
+Prison officials conducted perfunctory 30-day reviews of his administrative

 Santa Clara County Cleared in Constitutional Rights Case Filed by Veteran Over Alleged Abuse and Unlawful Detention